snowplow/snowplowanalytics.com/_posts/2018-08-17-iglu-r10-released/index.md

 The new Iglu Server release can be downloaded from [here from Bintray][iglu-server-download] (download will start).
 Unzip the compressed file and then you can launch server with following interface: `java -jar $JAR_PATH --config $CONFIG_PATH`.

 The only breaking change is regarding 2 validation endpoints under `/api/schemas/validate/`.
 Previously, a `GET` request sent to any endpoint under `/api/schemas/validate/` would be used for validation.
 From now on, same request should be sent using `POST` method.
-Also, schemas shouldn't be appended to request URL, instead they should be in body as form data where key is `schema` and value is your schema.
+Also, schemas shouldn't be appended to request URL, instead they should be in body as form data.

 <h3 id="upgrade-igluctl">4.2 igluctl</h3>